Luarica diamond mine

-Probable reserves are 1.3 million cubic meters of ore at an ore grade of 21.6 carat per 100 cubic meters (43.2 mg/m3).
+The mine's Probable reserves are 1.3 million cubic meters of ore, at an ore grade of 21.6 carat per 100 cubic meters (43.2 mg/m3).
 There is a waste rock overburden of about 9.5 million cubic meters.

-Mining operations were suspended in May 2009 due to a decline in diamond demand caused by the late-2000s financial crisis.
-Trans Hex announced in August 2011 that it planned to withdraw from its two Angola joint-ventures with Endiama—Luarica and Fucauma—after failing to reach an agreement with the government of Angola (which owns the other major partner, Endiama).
+Mining operations were suspended in May 2009 due to a decline in diamond demand caused by the Great Recession.
+Trans Hex announced in August 2011 that it planned to withdraw from its two Angola joint-ventures with Endiama—Luarica and Fucauma—after failing to reach an agreement with the Government of Angola (which owns the other major partner, Endiama).
 Endiama stated that it planned to restart operations alone.